Site Description

 Open to read more

-Recreational Boating: Accidents involving recreational water craft on the Columbia River have the potential to result in spills of anywhere from a few gallons of gasoline, up to hundreds of gallons of diesel fuel.
+Recreational Boating: Accidents involving recreational water craft on the McNary Pool have the potential to result in spills anywhere from a few gallons of gasoline, up to hundreds of gallons of diesel fuel.
 Examples of such accidents include: collisions, a vessel grounding, catching on fire, sinking, or exploding.
 These types of accidents, as well as problems with bilge discharges and refueling operations, the most typical types of spills to occur, have a negative impact on sensitive river resources.

-Other Spill Risks: Other potential oil spill risks in the area include: dam turbine mechanical failures, road run-off during rain events, on-shore or near shore construction activities where heavy equipment is being operated, and the migration of spilled oil through soil on lands adjacent to the river or along creek or stream banks.
+Other Spill Risks: Other potential oil spill risks in the area include dam turbine mechanical failures, road run-off during rain events, on-shore or near-shore construction activities where heavy equipment is being operated, and the migration of spilled oil through soil on lands adjacent to the river or along creek or stream banks.
+Also, the Energy Northwest Columbia Generating Station (located on the Hanford Site) could be the origin point of a spill to water via the facility’s outfalls.

 Resources at Risk